 ASK THE PARENTS.
-Early in the year, talk to the parents to identify boys who cannot swim or who have a fear of water so they’re not placed in a stressful situation by accident.
+Early in the year, talk to the parents to identify Scouts who cannot swim or who have a fear of water so they’re not placed in a stressful situation by accident.

 “Before you can address the problem, you have to identify who is fearful,” says Jeff Krieger, director of Strategies for Overcoming Aquatic Phobias (SOAP), a program that helps children and adults overcome their fear of swimming.
 “It’s something parents may not offer without being asked.”

 PREPARE FOR THE CHECK.
 Familiarize your Scouts with the process.
-Explain the purpose of the swim check and how it will be conducted, that each boy’s ability will be different and that the better swimmers are expected to encourage and support those with lesser abilities.
+Explain the purpose of the swim check and how it will be conducted, that each Scout’s ability will be different and that the better swimmers are expected to encourage and support those with lesser abilities.

 LEARN A NEW LANGUAGE.
 Swimming-instruction experts say the worst thing you can do is force someone into the water who’s afraid.
-Boys aren’t likely to admit their fear, but you can pick up clues by reading their body language.
+Scouts aren’t likely to admit their fear, but you can pick up clues by reading their body language.

 RECRUIT A ‘GRAYBEARD.’
 When you identify a Scout who’s having difficulty learning to swim because of fear, it’s important to go slowly with instruction and not push them too quickly so your efforts won’t backfire.